dikshajaggi/FoodPoint/README.md

 ### About Us Page
 ![About Us Page](./screenshots/about_us_page.png)
-*Description: The "About Us" page provides information about FoodPoint, including its vision, and the team behind the project.
+*Description: The "About Us" page provides information about HungerBites, including its vision, and the team behind the project.
 Users can get to know the platform better and the people who make it all happen.*